yaminshelly/key-logger/README.md

 - linux (ubunto)
 - Terminal
 ### commands
-- We will go to the folder where our file is located
+- Go to the folder where our file is located
 ```
 cd shelly/adv_os/klogger_project
 ```